markfinger/python-webpack/README.md

 Installation
 ------------

 **Please note** that django-webpack is a work in progress.
 At this point, you will likely need to `pip install` both django-webpack and django-node from their respective `master` branches.
-The PyPI versions of both are out of date and are unlikely to be updated shortly due to their fluctating APIs.
+The PyPI versions of both are out of date and are unlikely to be updated shortly due to their transitioning APIs.

 ```bash
 pip install -e git+ssh://git@github.com/markfinger/django-node.git#egg=django-node